High-speed rail developer hosts Chinese group to discuss Twin...

 High-speed rail in southeastern Minnesota has been a hotly debated topic in recent years, with residents in communities between the metro areas voicing concern over potential land disruption and eminent domain.

-NAHSR's plan follows the failed Zip Rail project, a publicly funded high-speed rail proposal suspended by MnDOT and Olmsted County Regional Railroad Authority earlier this year.
+NAHSR’s plan follows the shelved Zip Rail project, a publicly funded high-speed rail proposal suspended by MnDOT and Olmsted County Regional Railroad Authority earlier this year.

 “America, and in particular, the Midwest, is ready for high speed rail,” according to Joseph Wang, CEO of NAHSR.
 “Thousands of consumers, businesses and organizations would benefit from this Starter Line.
 And when future phases connect to Chicago, the Midwest will be connected to the rest of the country in ways even more economically beneficial then when the first railroads connected us all in the late 1800s.”